The regional plan takes an infrastructure-first and place-based approach to future growth.

 - provide annual updates to a sequencing plan and delivery report.

-The UDP Committee aims to meet once a quarter and includes the following members:
+The urban development program committee aims to meet once a quarter and includes the following members:

 Region | Infrastructure and service providers | Local government and authorities | Industry and professional stakeholders |